 Language is firmly linked to communication but, just like there is more than only communication to language, communication also involves a lot more than language.

 A classic episode of Star Trek: The Next Generation, Darmok features an incident involving the crew of the USS Enterprise and a starship of Tamarians, a civilization previously uncontacted by the Federation.
-Science-fiction is a genre heavily influenced by contacts of civilization in our own history, with aliens alternatively playing the part of destructive colonists or threatened indigenous people.
-Darmok is not an exception.
+Science-fiction is a genre heavily influenced by contacts of civilization in our own history, with aliens alternatively playing the part of destructive colonists (The War of the Worlds, Independence Day, Edge of Tomorrow) or threatened indigenous people (Avatar, District 9).
+The Star Trek episode Darmok is not an exception.

 Captain Picard and the Tamarian captain.
 Video still from startrek.com

 Dead Collector: Bring out yer dead!

 Large Man: Here’s one.

 Dead Collector: ‘Ere, he says he’s not dead.

 Dead Collector: He isn’t.